-Somebody once said, “if you haven’t travelled on a local, you haven’t seen Mumbai.”
+Somebody once said, “if you haven’t traveled on a local, you haven’t seen Mumbai.”
 That is extremely true considering that Mumbai’s Suburban Railway is often referred to as the backbone of the city’s transport system.
 The train will be noisy, crowded, and a little overwhelming at times, but is worth a ride.
 You can find a station anywhere in the city so if you’re thinking of taking a ride on one.
-You can stay in a hotel with good facilities and find a station close by.
 One thing to keep in mind though is to beware of pickpocketing on the train and at stations.

 6. Eat All You Can At Chowpatty

 Mumbai has some of the most exceptional street food in India!
-You can find street hawker or tiny shop in every corner of the city and the food is extremely affordable.
+You can find street hawkers or tiny shops in every corner of the city and the food is extremely affordable.
 One of the best places to get your fill of the local street fare is Chowpatty.
-There are innumerable stalls, restaurants and hawkers along the beach serving everything from tangy and crispy golgappa to buttery pav bhaji.
+There are innumerable stalls, restaurants, and hawkers along the beach serving everything from tangy and crispy golgappa to buttery pav bhaji.
 The Vada Pav around this locality is simple to die for!